Order Baltimore Catechism worksheets using your favorite fonts, colors, and SIZES.

 Are you selling your home?
 Ask St. Martha to help you.

-The Prayer to St. Martha is used in the Saint Martha Novena – Prayer to Saint Martha which was successful in obtaining our current home.
+The Prayer to St. Martha is used in the St. Martha Novena – Prayer to Saint Martha (PDF) which helped us buy our current home.
 Print it in multiples of four to have smaller prayer cards.
 Remember to use a blessed candle. +

 Rev. Alban Butler (1711–73).
 Volume VII: July.
 The Lives of the Saints.
 1866.

-Traditional Feast of St. Martha, Virgin of Bethany, July 29
+Traditional Feast of Saint Martha, Virgin of Bethany, July 29

 SHE was sister to Mary and Lazarus, and lived with them at Bethania, a small town two miles distant from Jerusalem, a little beyond mount Olivet.
 Our Blessed Redeemer had made his residence usually in Galilee, till in the third year of his public ministry he preached chiefly in Judea, during which interval he frequented the house of these three holy disciples.
 Martha seems to have been the eldest, and to have had the chief care and direction of the household.
 It appears from the history of the resurrection of Lazarus that their family was of principal note in the country.
 In the first visit, as it seems, with which Jesus honored them.